Questions? We have answers.

 Quick Help Videos

-These quick videos answer customer’s most common questions:
+View our quick help videos which answer customer’s most common questions.

 To find out if your automatic monthly payment will transfer to Rushmore, please check the transfer notice that was sent by your prior servicer.
 The notice will indicate if your automatic payment will be transferred.